Form: A shrub or tree, depending on variety and pruning.

 Mature Size: 3-20' high and 3-12' wide depending on variety.

-Flowers: Red, pink, salmon, yellow, white, in terminal clusters,
+Flowers: Red, pink, salmon, yellow, or white, in terminal clusters, with a single or

 Bloom: Spring into fall.